richardli/ExcessMortalityApp/README.md

 install_github("richardli/ExcessMortalityApp")
 ```

-The App can be launched by running the following command in `R`.
+The previous steps only need to be run when installing the first time or when updating the sofater.
+Once installed, the App can be launched by running the following command in `R`.
 ```
 library(ExcessMortalityApp)
 launchApp()
 ```

 The App will then open in the default browser.

 # Input data format